-While CEMEX has no plans to resume mining in Lake A, the company is required by state law and county code to restore Lake A to a near natural state.
+While the adopted reclamation plan expressly prohibits mining at Lake A, CEMEX is required by state law and county code to restore Lake A to a near-natural state.
 Our reclamation plan, often referred to as a “restoration plan,” is designed so that neighbors enjoy the benefits of the lake and open space for generations to come.

-When installing pipelines, berms and landscaping CEMEX will seek means to reduce intermittent construction impacts on neighbors, such as the use water trucks to reduce dust and limit work to daytime hours.
+When installing pipelines, berms and landscaping CEMEX will seek means to reduce intermittent construction impacts on neighbors, such as water trucks used to reduce dust and limit work to daytime hours.

 When CEMEX is prepared to begin construction, project descriptions and timelines will be posted on this page.
 Until then, neighbors are encouraged to sign up for project updates.